rust-lang/mdBook/README.md

 mdBook will primarily be used as a command line tool, even though it exposes all its functionality as a Rust crate for integration in other projects.

 Here are the main commands you will want to run.
-For a more exhaustive explanation, check out the [documentation](http://azerupi.github.io/mdBook/).
+For a more exhaustive explanation, check out the [User Guide](http://rust-lang-nursery.github.io/mdBook/).

 - `mdbook init`